kree-nickm/Moon-Mod-Tools/README.md

 ### logger
 Logs the updating or deleting of messages on a server.
 Retains any attachments that are deleted with the message as well.

 Options:
 * **logChannelId** - The snowflake ID of the channel where messages are to be logged.

 ### modmail
 Allows users to send reports to the moderation team as a whole, and allows the moderation team to discuss their reports and anonymously interact with the user.

 Options:
 * **mailChannelId** - The snowflake ID of the channel where modmail report threads will be created for mods to discuss the report.
 Must be a forum channel.
+* **lockTagId** - The snowflake ID of a thread tag that the bot will check for.
+If a ticket thread as this tag, it will be treated as 'locked', even if it's not.
+Omit if you have no such tag.
 * **databaseFile** - Filename of the SQLite database file within the `storage/` directory that stores users and their modmail tickets, to make looking them up easier.
 Default: `modmail.sqlite`

 ### pitbot
 Manages the role that marks users as suspended, and logs disciplinary actions to allow moderators to better manage punishments against users who break the server rules.

 Options:
 * **logChannelId** - The snowflake ID of the channel where pitbot will report all disciplinary actions that it takes.
 * **pitRoleId** - The snowflake ID of the role to give to users who are currently suspended.